What is Veganism?

 - Eating 1 pound of beef requires 2,500 gallons of water to produce.

 - Animal agriculture is the top contributor to Amazon deforestation.

 - Overfishing is tearing the ocean apart.

-Consuming meat doesn’t just weaken our compassion toward animals, but it also destroys our planet with every single bite.
+Meat consumption not only weakens our compassion for animals but also destroys our planet with every bite.

-We’d probably be dead by the time the earth can no longer take us humans, but what about the future generations?
+We’d most likely be dead by the time the earth could no longer support us, but what about future generations?

-Can we at least slow down the destruction for them?
+Can we, at the very least, slow the destruction for them?